 If you’re a gamer, you likely already know about GPU versus CPU.
 Video games rely heavily on both processors, as CPUs keep the games running smoothly, while GPUs give you improved and visually appealing graphics.

 The type of game you prefer will give you insight into which processor is most necessary.
-If you like fast-paced games and don’t need extreme graphics, an upgraded CPU might be better for your situation.
+If you like fast-paced games and don’t need exorbitant graphics, an upgraded CPU might be better for your situation.

 Otherwise, if you prefer immersive games with advanced visual environments and video, it might be better to upgrade your GPU first.

-Later, you’ll learn about why a new GPU is ineffective if you have a faulty CPU and vice versa.
+Later, you’ll learn why a new GPU is ineffective if you have a faulty CPU and vice versa.

 That said, it’s impossible to edit video without a central processor.
 So, if yours is entirely nonfunctional or too slow to handle your work, it’s time to upgrade the CPU.